This post contains affiliate links. Read the full disclosure here.

 Also on the Bygdรธy Peninsula, the Fram Museum highlights Polar exploration and displays the huge Fram ship!
 In fact, the triangle building of the museum was built specifically around the ship.

-Here you can climb about the Fram and learn what made it so unique and able to withstand the pressures of ice.
+Here you can climb aboard the Fram ship and learn what made it so unique and able to withstand the pressures of ice.
 I especially loved how they had screens projecting water around the ship, so if you stood just right you could almost imagine you were sailing through the Arctic.

 There are also lots of displays around the perimeter of the building telling the history of Polar exploration.

-There are also some fun interactive activities here that kids will love, like the sub-zero room and the chance to explore an igloo.
+And there are fun interactive activities here that kids will love, like the sub-zero room and the chance to explore an igloo.

 Kon-Tiki Museum